 - Solicitors for the Elderly

-Graham Stott has joined 3 Paper Buildings’ growing team based in Birmingham on Colmore Circus.
-Before being called to the Bar in 2016 Graham qualified as a so...Read more
+Graham Stott has joined 3 Paper Buildings’ growing team.
+Before being called to the Bar in 2016 Graham qualified as a solicitor (2001) and became a Notary Pub...Read more